-The combined Pre-Occupational Therapy program and the Master of Occupational Therapy program are currently recognized as fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) and can be reached by mail at: c/o Accreditation Department, American Occupational Therapy Associate (AOTA), 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; phone: (301) 652-2682; web address: http://www.acoteonline.org/.
-Students must have successfully completed all Level I and Level II clinical experiences and have graduated from an accredited occupational therapy program to be eligible to sit for the national Occupational Therapist Registered Examination.
+The Master of Occupational Therapy program is currently recognized as fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; phone: (301) 652-6611; web address: www.acoteonline.org.
+Students must have successfully completed all Level I and Level II clinical experiences and have graduated from an accredited occupational therapy program to be eligible to sit for the national certification examination and to qualify for state licensure.